jmeegan2/tech-assessment-SecurED/!!! DEVLOG !!!/README.md

 -I got the redirect to work and tested it with /hero-details also and it worked, now I need to trigger an error message to display

 # March 26
 - Im stuck on trying to get my details to display on a different page and Im not sure how to go about displaying the error message.
 For the displaying hero details on different page Im pretty sure it has to do with two way binding.
-- Created hero form from reading documentation on angular site https://angular.io/guide/forms
+I read the documentation on parent and child components but I still cant seem to figure it out.
+I asked a question on stackoverflow so hopefully someone can tell me how.